-The clocks have been turned back leaving us with less working daylight hours and the first air frost has chilled the garden.
-Our newly planted winter crops are snuggled under fleece and cloches and our tender plants have already been moved into the greenhouse where the heater is keeping them safe from the cold nights.
+The clocks are going back this weekend leaving us with less working daylight hours and the first air frost has chilled the garden.
+Our newly planted winter crops are snuggled under fleece and cloches and our tender plants have already been moved into the greenhouse where the heater is keeping them safe from the cold nights ahead.

 It's time to plant out our onions and garlic in the Kitchen Garden.
 Back at the end of September we sowed the sets into trays and set them onto the greenhouse shelves to start them off.
 We prefer to sow them to modules initially as the local bird population like to pull them out of the ground when sowed direct into the soil.

 Busy time of year in the Kitchen Garden